bingyulab/NumericalPDE/doc/Solution of Project.md

 #### **Computational Time Considerations:**
 - As the number of grid points increases, the size of the system grows.
 - Iterative solvers (e.g., Jacobi, Gauss-Seidel) may take more iterations for convergence.
-- Direct methods (e.g., Gaussian elimination) scale poorly for large systems due to high computational cost.
+- Direct methods scale poorly for large systems due to high computational cost.

 ![Convergence Plot](./converge_plot.png)
 #### **Observations:**